TxakurraHex/lizt/README.md

 - **Without API key**: 5 requests per 30 seconds
 - **With `API_KEY`**: 50 requests per 30 seconds
+- **OSV**: 25 requests per 30 seconds (no key required)

+All REST methods use bounded retry loops with a maximum of `MAX_RETRIES` attempts; failed requests after exhaustion are logged and skipped rather than retrying indefinitely.

 Get a free NVD API key at https://nvd.nist.gov/developers/request-an-api-key.